-In BGP Blackhole mode FastNetMon can announce your own host (or subnet for this host) with specified BGP community.
-You can use this approach for traffic diversion to cloud scrubbing center or to completely block all (incoming and outgoing) traffic to this host in your network.
+In BGP Blackhole mode, FastNetMon can announce your own host (or subnet for this host) with a specified BGP community.
+You can use this approach for traffic diversion to a cloud scrubbing centre or to completely block all (incoming and outgoing) traffic to this host in your network.

 In this mode, FastNetMon tracks number of counters for each host in your network (number of bytes, packets and flows per second for different types of traffic).
-And if some of your hosts crosses this baseline value then FastNetMon will create BGP announce automatically.
+And if some of your hosts cross this baseline value, then FastNetMon will create a BGP announce automatically.

 Then enable ban actions globally: